k0nze/zedboard_axi4_master_burst_example/README.md

 ## Edit AXI4 IP

 After the successful creation of the new IP a new Vivado project was opened.
-In this project we can find the Vivado generated Verilog code for the AXI4-Lite slave, AXI4-Full master, and a wrapper which contains those two components.
+In this project you can find the Vivado generated Verilog code for the AXI4-Lite slave, AXI4-Full master, and a top module (wrapper) which contains those two components.

 ![edit ip source tree](./images/edit_ip01.png "edit ip source tree")

-* `axi4_master_burst_v1_0` contains the wrapper.
+* `axi4_master_burst_v1_0` contains the top module.
 * `axi4_master_burst_v1_0_S00_AXI_inst` contains the Verilog code for the AXI4-Lite slave.
 * `axi4_master_burst_v1_0_M00_AXI_inst` contains the Verilog code for the AXI4-Full master.